 Yes!
 You can freeze these dinner rolls before or after baking them.

-- To freeze baked Parker House Rolls, cool the rolls completely before placing them in a resealable freezer bag.
+Freezing Baked Rolls: To freeze already baked Parker House Rolls, cool the rolls completely before placing them in a resealable freezer bag or airtight container.

 Foodie Science Stuff – Proofing Yeast